NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_devops.md

 >The goal is to let GitHub Copilot write tests for your code.

 With terratest (based on Go) you can write tests for your terraform code.
 You can find a basic setup in the [test](./test/) directory.
-You can use the build in Visual Studio Code test runner or the command line to run the tests.
+You can use the built-in Visual Studio Code test runner or the command line to run the tests.

 > If you are using Visual Studio Code, you can try out GitHub Copilot Chat Agent to iterate over the code and test outcomes.